Why Volunteer with PermaTree?

 Our day begins at 6:00 a.m. in the morning, so be prepared to get up early.
-After tropical fruit breakfast and feeding the animals we start with the daily farm projects around 8:00 a.m. – until lunch.
+After tropical fruit breakfast and feeding the animals we start with the daily Farm-Projects around 8:00 a.m. – until lunch.
 If there is time you will be asked to help in the kitchen.
-Afternoon is mostly time for Self-Initiated-Projects which is a project out of your own ideas which can be implemented within Finca PermaTree.
-Or continue current farm work if needed.
+Afternoon is mostly time for Farm-Projects OR if there are any then Self-Initiated-Projects which is a project out of your own ideas which can be implemented within Finca PermaTree.
 Dinner is mostly around 06:00 p.m.
-You will have rare internet access from 01:00 p.m. to 04:00 p.m. but we do not want you to stay all the time online, because we think farming is living in nature and be aware of the surroundings influences.
+You will have rare internet access from 01:00 p.m. to 02:00 p.m. but we do not want you to stay all the time online, because we think farming is living in nature and be aware of the surroundings influences.
 Sleep time is usually at 09:00 p.m.

 What Do You Get?

 - Excellent quality of life in a natural setting, surrounded by nature in tropical climate

 - Sustainable Lifestyle (minimal ecological footprint.
 Eating only fresh organic produce, cooked by ourselves, planting food trees, eating the fruits, all water is from the nearby creek, hot shower during day heated by black pipes from the sun rays, etc.) Minimal waste production, future goal zero waste.
 No Junk food, no sugar diet, no TV etc. There is no such thing as waste only unused resources …

 - Eat tropical fruits you may have never heard or seen in your life

 - Learn to work in a true tropical climate